 One of the emerging non-communicable diseases is CardioVascular diseases (CVD) which are related to the Heart and Blood Vessels.
 Every 1 in 4 deaths in India is due to CVD.
-Almost 60% of the Indian Adult Population are suffering from heart diseases.
-In the past 50 years, Coronary Heart Diseases(CHD) in India has increased to 1% to 15% in the Urban Indian population and 1% to 8% in the rural Indian population.
+Almost 60% of the Indian Adult Population is suffering from heart diseases.
+In the past 50 years, Coronary Heart Diseases(CHD) in India have increased to 1% to 15% in the Urban Indian population and 1% to 8% in the rural Indian population.

 Unhealthy diet, lack of physical activity, Alcohol consumption, Smoking, Tobacco use, and Obesity are prime risk factors for CVD.
 Another major risk factor that is directly linked to Cardiovascular Diseases is Elevated levels of homocysteine in the blood.
 Research shows Increased plasma concentrations of HomoCysteine amino in blood reports signify that the person is at higher risk of getting CVD.
-Let us understand how elevated Homocysteine levels affect our heart health and Indian diet plan to control elevated Homocysteine levels in the body.
+Let us understand how elevated Homocysteine levels affect our heart health and the Indian diet plan to control elevated Homocysteine levels in the body.